Mikea15/mikea15.github.io/_posts/2014-05-08-non-blocking-c-task-cancelling.md

   - snippet
   - tpl
 ---
-In our previous sample snippet, [Cancel a Loop in a Task with CancellationTokens in c#](http://mikeadev.net/2014/03/cancel-a-loop-in-a-task-with-cancellationtokens-in-csharp/ "Cancel a Loop in a Task with CancellationTokens in C#")&nbsp;, I try to explain how we can get out of a looping c# task, but a problem may arise from that situation.
+In our previous sample snippet, [Cancel a Loop in a Task with CancellationTokens in c#]( {{ '2014/03/cancel-a-loop-in-a-task-with-cancellationtokens-in-csharp/' | relative_url }} "Cancel a Loop in a Task with CancellationTokens in C#"), I try to explain how we can get out of a looping c# task, but a problem may arise from that situation.
 If we were to wait for any result out of that Task, we would be blocking the calling thread until the task returned, which is not good if we are on the main thread.
 We would locking our UI and might crash our application.

 So I've been testing different ways to&nbsp;get out of that loop without causing any trouble, and you can achieve what we want many different ways.